-CRISPR-Cas9 gene editing technology is a game changer on many levels both inside and soon outside the lab.
-There is a growing sense of urgency amongst biomedical scientists to take a proactive approach to current and future use of CRISPR technology in human germ cells and embryos.
+CRISPR Cas9 gene editing technology is a game changer on many levels both inside and soon outside the lab.
+There is a growing sense of urgency amongst biomedical scientists to take a proactive approach to current and future use of CRISPR gene editing technology in human germ cells and embryos.

 These concerns have been heightened by rumors of multiple papers currently in various stages of peer review that will reportedly describe CRISPR-mediated gene editing of human embryos.
 A number of scientists and scientific organizations have recently come out with policy statements on human germline genetic modification: Lanphier, et al. Nature, Baltimore, et al. Science, and ISSCR.

 I’ve outlined a proposed plan (see figure below) that I call ABCD for simplicity to try to practically manage the situation with human germline genetic modification.
 This plan shares a few key features with some of those already proposed by others, but in some ways it is different or more specific.
 This ABCD idea is just a possible plan coming from one person (me) with the intention of positively adding to the overall dialogue.
 My view is that in vitro research on genetically modified human germ cells and early embryos–with appropriate training and oversight–is ethical and can in fact be of great value.
 Such work will provide new, valuable information about gene editing itself and early human development, fertility, and more.
 Therefore, such research should not be prohibited, but should only be conducted under certain conditions.